 Today’s Big Build will “Redefine the Possible” for current and future generations of students.
 And, dozens of Sac State graduates – many from our robust Construction Management program – have come “home” to work on these major projects.

 “Our faculty, staff, and students deserve the best, especially when it comes to facilities," says President Robert S. Nelsen.
 "Just as it is our mission to transform lives, in the coming years we will be transforming our campus.”

 Here are the four projects:

-Breaking ground this month is Science II, a state-of-the-art education facility with cutting-edge chemistry and biology labs, an observatory, and a planetarium.
+Breaking ground soon is the Science Complex, a state-of-the-art education facility with cutting-edge chemistry and biology labs, an observatory, and a planetarium.
 The 94,500-square-foot building will occupy a part of Parking Lot 4, next to the Hornet Bookstore, and is scheduled for completion in June 2019.

 Architect: CO Architects.
 Builder: Sundt Construction.